- What is Beard Balm?

 When it comes to balms and butter, they are used more for “healing” and nourishing a dry beard, and they can be used in small quantities after applying beard oil to seal in the oils for a deeper nourishing effect.

-Since the facial hair balms are also much thicker and waxier than oils, you can use balm a lot in your beard styling.
+Since the facial hair balms are also much thicker and waxier than oils, you can use balm as a beard styling wax.
 Personally, that’s the only reason I use beard balm.

 My beard has gotten long and thick enough that there’s no way beard oil alone can give it any hold whatsoever.
 Quality beard balm (I make my own DIY style, recipe below) helps.